Full Service Moving Company

 Help them Weather the Elements

-One of the most important things to focus on regarding the welfare of your pet during the move is the heat.
+One of the most important things to focus on when moving with pets is the weather.
 South Florida can be downright brutal when it comes to high temperatures and humidity.
 You might think it is a good idea to let your dog outside in your yard during the move, but there are a few things to consider.
-For one, as the homeowner, you will be juggling many tasks on moving day and the reality of time can get away from you.
+For one, as the homeowner, you will be juggling many tasks on moving day, and the reality of time can get away from you.
 Before you realize it, your dog has been outside in the heat for triple of the amount of time you intended.
-While it is a good idea to keep your animals clear from the high-traffic moving areas, leaving them outside could compromise their safety.
+While it is a good idea to keep your animals clear of the high-traffic moving areas, leaving them outside could compromise their safety.

 Crate Train the Pet Ahead Of Moving Day